 • Insisting that you “must” buy new clothes every fall, even though you might have a closet full of wearable garments.

-Do a little soul-searching as you categorize your spending, and properly identify your purchases.
+It can be helpful to do a little soul-searching as you categorize your spending to make sure you properly identify your purchases.

 3. Culture